New Berlin, Texas

 New Berlin (/ˈbɜːrlᵻn/ BUR-lin) is a city in Guadalupe County, Texas, United States.
 The population was 511 at the As of 2010 census.
-New Berlin is a German-Texan town and part of the Texas-German belt region.
+New Berlin is a German-Texan town settled by German emigrants in the 1800s as a farming community.
+New Berlin is named after Berlin, Germany and boasts many residents being descendants of the original German founders.